 We believe that thoughtful and effective philanthropy is about creating spaces

-The Pears Pavilion at Coram provided a new home for the charity’s adoption support and creative therapies services.
+The Pears Pavilion at Coram provides a state-of-the-art space for the charity’s adoption support and creative therapies services.

 The Linking Network helps schools and teachers to engage with and explore issues of identity and diversity.

-The Pears Scholarship initiative is providing skills and training to equip the next generation of public health leaders in Africa.
+The Pears Scholarship Initiative provides skills and training to equip the next generation of public health leaders in Africa.

-We offer a full professional development programme for all our Pears partners, working closely with our partners to identify the issues they would like to explore.
+We are committed to learning from our individual grants and grant programmes and to supporting our partners to reflect on their work, learn and develop.
+In addition to financial support and the grant manager relationship, we offer a professional development programme for all our Pears partners, working closely with our partners to identify the issues they would like to explore.

 The programme is a mixture of reflective workshops that focus on skills for teamwork, problem-solving and leadership and ‘lunch and learns’ with guest speakers.
 We also offer tailored training or consultancy support to individual organisations.